Rick-Phoenix/sketch/docs/src/presets/templating-presets.md

 {{#include ../../../sketch/tests/output/custom_templates/structured/tree_output.txt:2:}}
 ```

-# Remote Template
+### 3. Remote Template

-- A special kind of structured preset which points to a git repository.
-Every file inside of it will be rendered in the output directory, just like structured templates.
+- A special kind of template which points to a git repository.
+Every file inside of it will be rendered in the output directory.

 ```yaml
 {{#include ../../../examples/templating/templating.yaml:prop_name}}
 {{#include ../../../examples/templating/templating.yaml:remote_preset}}
 ```

-## Example
+#### Example

 We start from this basic [example](https://github.com/Rick-Phoenix/sketch-remote-preset-example)